matatk/ScreenRotationToggle/README.md

 Compiling
 ---------

+Normal AppleScripts are kept in binary files; this seemed incongruous with the nature of open development, so the script is being developed in plain text, in exchange for a small 'compilation' process being required...

-0. Ensure you hae Apple's Command Line Developer tools installed (for make).
+0. Ensure you have Apple's Command Line Developer tools installed (for make).
 1. Clone the code.
 2. Run `make`; this will compile/build the helper app and put it and the Service in `~/Library/Services/` for you.
+It will also build a Zip file containing the app, service and README for distribution.
 3. Follow step 3 as above.